ZhenyingZhu/StudyNotes/Interview_SystemDesign.md

 - Notification servers
   - Rate limiting
-  - Authentication
+  - Authentication: Security in push notifications: need to provide appKey and appSecret
 - cache + DB
   - connect to notification servers
   - Notification setting: for a user, opt in/out for which channel
+  - user + device info
+- Push notification queue: one per device type.
+Connect to Notification servers
+- Workers: the service push notification
   - Notification template
+  - Monitor queued notifications: the total number of queued notifications
   - Retry mechanism
-- Security in push notifications: need to provide appKey and appSecret
-- Monitor queued notifications: the total number of queued notifications
+- analytics service
   - Event tracking: for analytics service

 (here P163)